dataviscourse/tutorials/lectures/lecture-git.md

 ### Getting updates to the homeworks

-The homeworks are hosted in a git repository.
+The homeworks are hosted in a git repository on github.
 Every time we release a homework we will just update the repository.
-You can then pull from that repository to get the latest homework on your computer.
+You can then pull from that repository to get the latest homework onto your computer.

 To get the homework repository, run the following: